By submitting the form to the right, you are signing up to receive emails sent out to this stakeholders group. Please read below for info.

 ○ Journey House cannot house individuals requiring inpatient or other higher level of care.

-○ Jesse is certified in IPS, RCA, NAMI, and SMART Recovery, and is the recipient of awards for his contributions to the field of peer support in Maine.
+○ Executive Director is the recipient of awards for his contributions to the field of peer support in Maine.
 Eric is a peer navigator extremely involved in Sanford, Maine’s advocacy and 12 step recovery communities.

-○ Residents are connected with such EBPs as primary care, counseling, CBT, DBT, etc.
+○ Residents are connected with outside EBPs such as primary care, counseling, CBT, DBT, etc.

-○ Expectations include mandatory urinalyses, pro-social events, weekly house meetings, household chores, and adherence to treatment plans, probation requirements, etc.
+○ Resident expectations include mandatory urinalyses, pro-social events, weekly house meetings, household chores, and adherence to treatment plans, probation requirements, etc.

-○ Requirement to interact positively and productively with all members of community.
+○ Requirement to interact positively and productively with all members of the community.

 ○ Monthly requirement of 5 hours of community service per resident.